 - Subversion: Moenghus attempts to exploit this but ends up subverting it when he blinds himself as a necessary first step in learning the Psukhe, the magic of the Cishaurim, only to discover that the Psukhe relies almost entirely on intuition, emotion and passion—things the hyper-analytical Dunyain are practically incapable of, which means not only is he still powerless, he's also blind.
 Of course, since he is Dunyain, even losing his eyesight really just Brought Him Down To Badass.

 - Played straight: Kellhus learns the Gnosis, a school of magic more dependant on language and possibly mathematics, and promptly becomes even more godlike than he already was.
-Granted, the Gnosis is already regarded as being very powerful In-Universe, but Kellhus takes it Up to Eleven.
+Granted, the Gnosis is already regarded as being very powerful In-Universe, but Kellhus takes it Up to 11.

 Myths & Religion